Confusing results when searching for "Daitokai" in Munich

 Fun Fact: Kenichi Sugawara, one of the first two chefs to share with us the Restaurant sansaro built up and which, for a decade up to 2018, had maintained the former good reputation of the Restaurant TOKAMI has also previously worked at the Daitokai in Munich for almost ten years.

-There, incidentally, he was also the senpai (the older, more experienced colleague) of Kiyoshige Takeuchi, who in the meantime had founded the quaint J-Bar in Munich.
-It's always worth a visit, but that's just by the way.
+He was also the senpai (the older, more experienced colleague) of Kiyoshige Takeuchi, who ran the traditional J-Bar in Munich.
+It's always worth a visit, but only by the way.

-If you search for "Daitokai" in Munich today, you will surprisingly find a newer "Japanese" restaurant with a different name and in a different location, which doesn't really have anything to do with the Daitokai or its tradition.
-So it's surprising that you suddenly find this Japanese-themed restaurant on the Internet when you search for Daitokai Munich.
+If you searched for "Daitokai" in Munich in 2016, you would surprisingly find a newer "Japanese" restaurant with a different name and in a different location, which didn't really have anything to do with the Daitokai or its tradition.
+That has since changed.

 It's sad that the Daitokai closed its doors completely soundlessly sometime in the early 2000s.